 This list is from 2015.
-Check here for all the places veterans can eat & drink for free on Veterans Day 2016.
+Check here for all the places veterans eat free on Veterans Day 2018.

 To thank members of the military past and present for their service, food and drink are on the house all over the country on Veterans Day 2015, which takes place on Wednesday, November 11.
 Before getting to the bars and restaurants offering freebies, let us also point out that they’re not the only deals available to military service personnel.